PIISA: European research on how insurers can contribute to climate adaptation

 What is the purpose of the PIISA project?

 The PIISA project is a Horizon Europe mission.
-Currently, we have not adapted enough to climate change to control damages.
+Currently, we have not adapted enough to climate change to control the damages.
 In other words, the gap between climate adaptation and climate risks is too big.
-The aim of this project is to use new insurance concepts to help closing this gap in European regions.
+The aim of this project is to use new insurance concepts to help closing this gap.

 How is the PIISA project set up?